- Data protection principles

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

-MR JOE ENDACOTT trading as JHS HEALTH AND SAFETY CONSULTANTS is the controller and responsible for your personal data (collectively referred to as, JHS HEALTH AND SAFETY CONSULTANTS “we”, “us” or “our”, in this privacy notice).
+MR JOE ENDACOTT Director of JHS HEALTH AND SAFETY CONSULTANTS LTD is the controller and responsible for your personal data (collectively referred to as, JHS HEALTH AND SAFETY CONSULTANTS LTD “we”, “us” or “our”, in this privacy notice).

 Also, he is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact him using the details set out below.